lmas/thesis/thesis.typ

 This dataset served as an initial reference during prototyping and acted as a more difficult example for the discord analysis.

-A later section will analyse these results in more depth.
+A later section will analyse the results of these figures in more depth.

 #figure(
 	image("images/analysis-2-machining.png", height: 95%),